SemenSimon/Renderer/README.md

 # Examples
 Each of these executables is an old build.
 To move the camera, use WASD + SPACE/SHIFT.
 Please note that these are not stable in any way, shape, or form, so be prepared for potential weirdness.

-**cool shape:** This is just a cool shape I made by applying a vector field to a sphere.
+**cool shape:** This is just a cool shape I made by transforming a sphere.

 **cube jumping:** I was playing around with collision and made a little game-like thing where you can jump on and run into a bunch of cubes.